Coconut Cream Pie

-- Prepare pie crust according to the No Fail Pie Crust recipe.
-Preheat oven to 350 °F. Poke bottom of crust with a fork, then line with aluminum foil and fill with pie weights.
+- Make the pie crust.
+Prepare pie crust according to the No Fail Pie Crust recipe.
+Preheat oven to 350 °F. Poke the bottom of the crust several times with a fork, then line it with aluminum foil and fill it with pie weights.
 Bake for 20 minutes, remove weights and foil, and bake an additional 10 minutes until golden and fully set.
 Cool completely before filling.

-- In a large saucepan, whisk together the egg yolks, coconut milk, half and half, sugar, and cornstarch until well blended.
-Cook the custard over medium heat until boiling, whisking constantly.
-Once the mixture starts to boil, turn the head down to medium-low and cook an additional 5 minutes more, continuing to whisk.
+- Make the coconut custard.
+In a large saucepan, whisk together the egg yolks, coconut milk, half and half, sugar, and cornstarch until well blended.
+Cook the custard over medium heat just until boiling, whisking constantly.
+As soon as the mixture starts to boil, turn the heat down to medium-low and cook an additional 5 minutes more, continuing to whisk.

-- Remove from heat and stir in the vanilla extract, coconut extract, butter, and coconut.
+- Remove the custard from heat and stir in the vanilla extract, coconut extract, butter, and coconut.
 Set filling aside to cool slightly, 15 to 20 minutes.

-- Pour filling into the prepared crust.
-Cover with plastic wrap and refrigerate at least 3 hours, up to overnight.
+- Pour the slightly cooled filling into the prepared crust.
+Cover with plastic wrap and refrigerate for at least 4 hours, ideally overnight.

-- Once filling is cool, make the whipped cream.
-Combine the heavy cream, sugar, and coconut extract in a medium bowl and beat using an electric mixer on medium speed until soft peaks form.
-Spread whipped cream on top of custard filling.
+- Make the whipped cream.
+On the day of serving the pie, make the whipped cream.
+Combine the heavy cream, sugar, and coconut extract in a medium bowl and beat using an electric mixer with the whisk attachment on medium speed until medium-soft peaks form.
+Spread the whipped cream on top of the custard filling.

-- Top with additional flaked coconut.
-(For toasted coconut topping, spread coconut on a sheet pan and bake at 350 °F for 8 to 10 minutes, stirring every 2 minutes to prevent the coconut from browning.
+- Top with the additional flaked coconut before serving.
+(For a toasted coconut topping, spread coconut on a sheet pan and bake at 350 °F for 8 to 10 minutes, stirring every 2 minutes to prevent the coconut from browning.
 Cool completely.)